 Our primary focus is on cases involving:

-The Becker Law Firm obtained a settlement of $60,700,000.00 for the family of a 16-year-old girl who suffered disabling neurologic injuries and partial limb loss after contact with a down power line.
+The Becker Law Firm obtained a settlement of $60,700,000.00 for the family of a 16-year-old girl who suffered disabling neurologic injuries and partial limb loss after contact with a downed power line.
 Because of this effort, our deserving client will get the very best care.
 This is the largest settlement in Ohio history involving physical injuries to an individual plaintiff.

 Baby Doe was delivered at ABC Hospital in 1994.
 Her mother experienced a complication just before delivery that led to oxygen deprivation in Baby Doe.
 This case had previously been rejected by another prominent Cleveland law firm.
 At trial, Mr. Becker proved that the hospital failed to follow its own protocol for an obstetrical emergency.
 Prior to trial, a mock jury was utilized to help focus on the important issues of the case from a lay perspective.
 During trial, shadow jurors were used to follow the court proceedings.
 Becker adjusted his presentation during trial to meet the concerns of the shadow jurors as they arose.
 After two and one-half days of deliberation, the jury awarded $17,000,000.00 to Baby Doe and her parents.
 Because the hospital failed to make a good faith settlement offer before trial, Becker obtained an additional $8,500,000.00 in prejudgment interest.
 Baby Doe’s ultimate judgment is one of the largest medical malpractice verdicts in the history in the State of Ohio.